learntocloud/learn-to-cloud/README.md

 ## Who are the authors?

 - [Gwyn](https://aka.ms/madebygps) is the original author.
-You can learn more about her career path from college dropout to Cloud [here]((https://youtu.be/kluKaLXJ2lg)).
+Learn more about her [journey from college dropout to Cloud Engineer](https://youtu.be/kluKaLXJ2lg).

-- [Rishab](test) joined as a co author shortly after and has been contributing ever since.
-Learn more about his [journey from help desk to DevOps engineer without a degree](https://youtu.be/LZuWZ0SBYm8)
+- [Rishab](https://twitter.com/rishabk7) joined as a co author shortly after.
+Learn about his [journey from help desk to DevOps engineer without a degree](https://youtu.be/LZuWZ0SBYm8)

 ## How long will this take me to complete